-Another important method is .encode ([encoding], [errors='strict']), which returns an 8-bit string version of the Unicode string, encoded in the requested encoding.
-The errors parameter is the same as the parameter of the unicode() constructor, with one additional possibility; as well as 'strict', 'ignore', and 'replace', you can also pass 'xmlcharrefreplace' which uses XML's character references.
+Another important str method is .encode([encoding], [errors='strict']), which returns a bytes representation of the Unicode string, encoded in the requested encoding.
+The errors parameter is the same as the parameter of the decode() method, with one additional possibility; as well as 'strict', 'ignore', and 'replace' (which in this case inserts a question mark instead of the unencodable character), you can also pass 'xmlcharrefreplace' which uses XML's character references.
 The following example shows the different results: